azvoleff/so-simple-theme/about.md

 I am Director of Data Science for [Vital Signs](http://www.vitalsigns.org) at Conservation International.

-I work on the problems at the intersection of climate, population, and land use and land cover change research, using a mixture of remote sensing, spatial modeling and statistics, and social survey techniques to investigate relationships between human and environmental change.
+I work on problems at the intersection of climate, population, and land use and land cover change research, using a mixture of remote sensing, spatial modeling and statistics, and social survey techniques to investigate relationships between human and environmental change.

 ## Contact Information